2. Joe Model Batch Run

 Scenarios File Structure

-The scenarios file has a specific format:
+The scenarios file has four columns:

 | Column | Description |